Woutitit/woutitit.github.io/articles/how-to-mix-and-master-your-song.md

 ## EQ balancing
 Usually you'll do some (minor) frequency balance.
 Common things are a -1db on lows and +1 on highs or you may want to match your reference a bit more.
 Either way, it should be subtle and if you find yourself doing too much you might want to fix it in the mix for a cleaner result.

+Dent in around 2k frequency range because that's very common where ears are super painful.

 ## Stereo imaging
 You'll usually stereo image the bands.
 The sub you'll put in mono, the mids you'll give some width and for the air and hugeness you usually give the highs a lot of width (I think?) as a general guideline.